 The vast majority of spinning reels are ambidextrous, meaning the reel can be switched to either side.
 Be sure to double check any model being ordered though.

-Choosing the Best Spinning Reel – Ultimate Guide
+Choosing Amongst the Best Spinning Reels – Ultimate Guide

 Spinning your head trying to choose the best spinning reel for your next fishing outing?